Reading about Python? Actually practice it. Try PyChallenge free

 Matplotlib can create 3d plots.
-Making a 3D scatterplot is very similar to creating a 2d scatter plot, only some minor differences.
+Making a 3D scatterplot is very similar to creating a 2d, only some minor differences.
 On some occasions, a 3d scatter plot may be a better data visualization than a 2d plot.
 To create 3d plots, we need to import axes3d.

 Related course: